 The follow-up for this group should be done first.
 This is best personalised one-on-one with either your sales team, product specialists, or subject matter experts (SME).
 Your conversations with these leads will inform the content and best approach to take, such as a meeting, product or equipment trial/demonstration.

 For the pile of new contacts, you can reach out to try to understand their ‘fit’ with your product and their level of interest.
-Create some premium content and offer it behind a Google form.
-For example, offer a video, ebook or a persuasive, authoritative in-depth report on a relevant topic would be rewarded with more information about your prospect and the challenges they are facing.
+Create some premium content and offer it up to see who takes the bait.
+For example, create a video, webinar, ebook or a persuasive, authoritative in-depth report on a relevant topic would be rewarded with more information about your prospect and the challenges they are facing.

 Not everyone will bite.
-If they don’t respond to the offer, this group can still be nurtured but in a manner that is not time consuming.
+If they don’t respond to the offer, continue nurturing them in a manner that is not time consuming or aggressive and in their face.
 In other words, set up an automatic lead nurturing campaign to guide them through their research and consideration phases, while educating your market and building trust and expertise.

 Automatic Lead Nurturing